aslamdoctor/rearrange-woocommerce-products/readme.txt

 == ChangeLog ==

+= Version 4.3.0 =
+* Added settings to enable/disable override main loop or all loops
+* tested with wordpress version 6.5.3
+* tested with woocommerce version 8.9.1

 = Version 4.2.0 =
 * Make plugin compatible with HPOS ( High-Performance Order Storage )
 * tested with wordpress version 6.4